bradjrenshaw/say-the-spire/docs_src/src/important.md

 not run all of the usual Steam functions that would be run if the game was launched normally.
 As a result, your game data is not automatically backed up to the Steam Cloud.
 To fix this, run the game normally and select the option to upload your data.
-You will need OCR to do this unfortunately and there is no way to automatically back up the data periodically.
+This prompt should load as a standard html page, however it may not and OCR may be required.
 You can copy the json files from the game directory to manually back up your saves as an alternative.
+Unfortunately there seems to be no way to have data periodically back up with Steam itself.

 ## Settings not Saving
 There is a bug related to Game Settings not saving when using Mod the Spire.
-This seems to be an issue with Steam and the game itself.
+This seems to be an issue with ModTheSpire, Steam, and the game itself.